Maghrebi war (1699–1702): Assassination of Murad III, end of the war

 In 1702, Murad III was raising an army to start another offensive into Algeria.
 Ibrahim Sharif returned from Constantinople with a large amount of Turkish janissaries which pleased Murad, although unknown to him, Sharif had specific plans.
 Acting on secret orders from the Ottoman Sultan, on 2 June he assassinated Murad and killed his entire family, and restored Ottoman control over the territory, and ending the Muradid dynasty.
 He signed a peace treaty with the Algerians a few weeks later, ending the war with a Status quo ante bellum.

 Aftermath

 Although the wars had no short-term effects other than destruction, its long-term effects were more important.
 In 1705, as a direct result of this war, another war broke out between Algiers and Tunis, which led to the establishment of the Husainid dynasty.

-After Hadj Mustapha lost popularity an Algiers as a result of these wars he was killed in 1705, and after his death, the country fell into chaos, as Deys were often killed within days or sometimes hours of being elected.
+After Hadj Mustapha lost popularity in Algiers as a result of these wars he was killed in 1705, and after his death, the country fell into chaos, as Deys were often killed within days or sometimes hours of being elected.
 It wasn't until 1710 that Algiers was stabilized by a new Dey called Baba Ali Chaouch.

 These, and further military defeats of Tripolitania would lead to instability, and the ascension of the Karamanli dynasty in 1711.

 Morocco was the least touched in these conflicts although they had to give up their claims over western Algeria, and for some time Oujda.